mike-li8/Power-BI-Business-Insights-360/README.md

    * Some markets have laws/regulations which only allow AtliQ to sell products to a distributor type customer within that market.
 AtliQ sells products to the distributor; the distributor then sells the products to various stores within that market.

 ### Condensed Profit and Loss (P&L) Statement
 This example of a simplified P&L statement should give a better understanding of AtliQ's business model.
-The P&L statement values are derived from one sales transaction of one product (e.g., Keyboard) being sold to one customer (e.g., Best Buy).
+In this example, the P&L calculations and values are derived from one sales transaction of one product being sold to one customer.
 | Line Item | Description | P&L Value Calculation | P & L Value |
 | :- | :- | :- | -: |
 | Gross Price |  The Base Price of a Product | `not applicable` | $50.00 |